Mask Editor Overview

 The Code pane contains the controls described in this section.

-Enter the initialization commands in this field.
+Click to add the initialization code template and parameter callback template in the editor.
 You can enter any valid MATLAB expression, consisting of MATLAB functions and scripts, operators, and variables defined in the mask workspace.
 Initialization commands run in the mask workspace, not the base workspace.

 Rules for Initialization commands